Han434/pocketedDays/userStories.md

 ### View page for list of sheets
 * As a registered user who log in to the project and finance manager, I want to have pages that will list the sheets of revenue and expense to track my income and expense.

-### Run reports by default or on conditions
+### Run reports by default or on condition
-* As a registered user who log in to the project and finance manager, I want to run reports by default or on conditions so that I can run some quick report or custom report.
+* As a registered user who log in to the project and finance manager, I want to run reports by default or on condition so that I can run some quick report or custom report.

 ## Sheet Related User's Stories
 ### Create New sheet
 * As a registered user who log in to the project and finance manager, I want to be able to create new sheet so that I can add new information.